Cork’s Aidan Walsh to bridge three-year gap

-Aidan Walsh makes his first start for the Cork football team since 2014 in tomorrow’s Allianz FL Division 2 opener against Galway in Pearse Stadium (2pm).
+Aidan Walsh makes his first start for the Cork football team since 2014 in today’s Allianz FL Division 2 opener against Galway in Pearse Stadium (2pm).

 Having opted to play hurling for the past two seasons, Walsh is picked at midfield alongside Ian Maguire.